 Survey: Created and distributed surveys to immigrant population.
 The survey was available online and was distributed by local partners that were involved in the planning process.

 Working group: A working group was created to analyze data received from New American Economy and the survey.
 Our working group was created from the Roanoke Refugee Dialogue Committee that consisted of various service providers, educators, and local government workers.

-Review : The working group reviewed priorities and policies with action items for each theme.
+Review: The working group reviewed priorities and policies with action items for each theme.

 Draft Plan: A draft plan was created and community meetings were held in order to receive feedback.
 It Is Important to note that our last community meeting was held virtually due to COVID-19 public gathering restrictions.

 Feedback: Priorities and policies with action items were revised to include feedback from community meetings.

+New Americans in Roanoke

+The Demographic and Economic Contributions of Immigrants in the Region1

+State & Local

+Population Growth

+Immigrants made up

+5.5% of the total population in the Roanoke region in 2017.

-New Americans in Roanoke The Demographic and Economic Contributions of Immigrants in the Region ROANOKE New State & Local American Economy Population Growth Immigrants made up 35.2% Between 2012 of total population growth in and 2017, the the region was attributable immigrant of the total population to immigrants. population in in the Roanoke region the region in 2017. increased by: from 10,906 11,842 to 11,842. immigrants lived in the region in 2017.
-Their top five countries of origin were: The overall population grew by: Z%.
+of total population growth in the region was attributable to immigrants.
+Between 2012 and 2017, the immigrant population in the region increased by:

+8.6%, from 10,906 to 11,842.

+The overall population grew by:

+1.2%, from 214,553 to 217,212.

+immigrants lived in the region in 2017.
+Their top five countries of origin were:

+1. Mexico11.6 %

+2. Honduras %

+3. Haiti %

+4. India6.2 %

+5. Philippines %